 FAQ

-What is an NDA between a software developer and a client?
+What is an NDA for software development, and why is it important?

 It is an agreement between a client (owner company) and a software development company (a service provider).
 An NDA for software development defines restricted information and the consequences (typically, fines) for those who misuse such information.
+It builds trust, ensures confidentiality, and provides a clear legal basis to claim damages if broken.
+Without an NDA, your unique software ideas and intellectual property risk being copied or leaked, harming your competitive edge and reputation.
 This document should be signed before a software development process starts.

 Kateryna joined the IT industry 3 years ago.
 Reviewing B2B software and related frameworks, she concluded that the best-in-class programs need well-built teams and started to write about tech teams scaling.
 Her natural habit to improve texts and search for alternative visions comes from working at the publishing house in early youth.